 Abstract

-In a Hall-Heroult process, sulfur impurities can not only emit harmful gases, but also reduce current efficiency.
-To better understand this process, the behavior of sulfur compounds in a cryolite-alumina melt (980°C) was investigated in a laboratory cell.
+In the Hall-Heroult process, sulfur impurities may not only emit harmful gases, but also reduce the current efficiency.
+To better understand this process, the behaviour of sulfur compounds in a cryolite-alumina melt (980°C) was investigated in a laboratory cell.
 Na2SO4 was added into the molten bath as a source of sulfur.
 The furnace off-gases were passed through a mass spectrometer for qualitative assessment.
 It was found that the stability of sodium sulfate in the cryolite melt was dependent on the presence of carbon (t1/2 = 116 min) and carbon-aluminium (t1/2 = 29 min), and was changed dramatically during electrolysis (t1/2 = 5-8 min).
-The sulfurous gases that were observed include: SO2, COS, CS2 and H2S.
+The sulfurous gases that were observed included SO2, COS, CS2 and H2S.

 Introduction

 Sulfur enters the Hall-Héroult cell from various sources.
-Therefore it is important to study the behavior of sulfur compounds in alumina-cryolite melts.
+Therefore it is important to study the behaviour of sulfur compounds in alumina-cryolite melts.
 Even small amounts of sulfur impurities in bath can impact the course of electrolysis [1].
-The work presented in this paper includes experimental data obtained from a lab-scale cell and provides insight into the fundamental behavior of Sulphur in the cryolite bat during the electrolysis, some of which may have practical implications.
+The work presented in this paper includes experimental data obtained from a lab-scale cell and provides insight into the fundamental behaviour of sulphur in the cryolite bath during electrolysis, some of which may have practical implications.

 Background

-In Aluminium electrolysis, Sulfur enters to the cell mainly by the carbon anodes (80 %).
+In aluminium electrolysis, sulfur enters the cell mainly by the carbon anodes (80 %).
 The rest comes from alumina (20 %) and aluminium fluoride (1 %) [2].
-The sulfur content in the anode can be in the range of 1-4 wt% depending on the type of coke [3].
+The sulfur content in the anode can be in the range from 1-4 wt% depending on the type of coke [3].
 Anodes are usually prepared by a mix of calcined petroleum coke (or pitch coke) and recycled butts, which are bound together with coal tar or petroleum pitch [4].
 Petroleum coke is the main origin of sulfur in aluminium electrolysis cells [5].
-Sulfur is an inevitable impurity in aluminium anodes both because petroleum coke inherits the sulfur from crude oil and the pitch which also inherits the sulfur from coal parent which has sulfur it is a part of the coal structure.
-Sulfur which originates from alumina and fluoride additions is considered to be in sulfate forms [2].
+Sulfur is an inevitable impurity in aluminium anodes both because petroleum coke inherits the sulfur from crude oil and the pitch which also inherits the sulfur from coal where sulfur is a part of the structure.
+Sulfur which originates from alumina and fluoride additions is considered to be in the form of sulfate [2].

-Analysis of industrial bath samples shows that the bath contains both sulfate and sulfide [6].
+Analysis of industrial bath samples showed that the bath contained both sulfate and sulfide [6].
 Burnakin et al. [7] noted that sulfate was moderately stable in cryolite melts without aluminium.
 Several other researchers [8-12] have also studied the stability and phase diagrams of sulfates in cryolite melts.

 Sulfur is known not to accumulate in the bath; instead it is readily released as sulfurous gas emissions.
 Sulfur emissions from an aluminium smelter with an annual production of 200000 tonnes can be as high as 1000 tonnes of sulfur per year [13].
 The most important reported sulfurous gases from aluminium reduction cells are SO2, COS, H2S and CS2 [5, 13-15].
 Sulfurous gases are known for their detrimental effect on local air pollution (particulate matter), acid rain, health and global climate.
 It has been reported that particulate matter is a key ingredient of polluted air and it has been estimated to kill more than 500000 people each year [16].
 However, emissions of sodium sulfide and conversion into sulfate is also argued to be the most important factor in reducing the warming of the earth by backscattering solar radiation into space [17].